-Organizational change is difficult for companies because, over time, a company’s work practices become standardized.
-When you try to change them, it can cause disruption, resistance and even panic.
-Employees who have been doing well in the old way of working are often scared because they don’t know if they will still be able to perform in the new way of doing things.
-This can be seen in many companies that have been acquired or when two companies merge.
-Employees that are top performers know that they are appreciated by management and rewarded accordingly.
-They have no idea if the new management or the new management structure will be similarly beneficial for them.
-Change management training focuses on ensuring that the employees do not panic by highlighting their key concerns and discussing methods to effectively tackle apprehensions.
+Change is difficult for companies because over time a company’s work practices become standardized.
+When you try to change them it causes a panic in employees.
+Employees who have been doing well in the old way of working are scared because they don’t know if they will still be able to perform just as well in the new way of doing things.